Home loan rates have hit record lows after the Reserve Bank of Australia (RBA) slashed the cash rate to a new low of

 If you can find home loans offering better value than your current mortgage and you’re not satisfied after negotiating with your current lender, you could consider refinancing.
 After all, why should you be paying more for the same sort of product you could find elsewhere?

 Although there may be some refinancing costs to bear in mind – such as discharge and application fees – the savings earned by switching could outweigh those costs with the right loan choice for you.
 It’s generally worth weighing up the costs to refinance against the savings you expect to make before making any concrete moves.
-It could be good to keep in mind that lenders have generally adjusted their lending criteria in the wake of the COVID-19 pandemic.
+It could also be good to keep in mind that many lenders have adjusted their lending criteria in the wake of the COVID-19 pandemic.

-Of course, you don’t have to immediately switch to a different provider – you could first try negotiating for a lower rate with your current lender.
-Here are some tips on how to go about that, shared by Canstar.
+Of course, you don’t have to immediately switch to a different provider when looking for a better deal – you could first try negotiating for a lower rate with your current lender.
+Below are some tips on how to go about that, shared by Canstar.

 How much could I save by switching home loans?

 There are more than 100 home loan lenders on Canstar’s database, and the difference in interest rates on offer can be significant.

 It could be worth checking out your options and trying to negotiate with your existing lender for a better rate.
 But if they won’t give you a discount, it might be time to vote with your wallet.

 How to switch home loans